snelsi/lethargy/README.md

 - `delay` - If there was a pause of this amount of milliseconds between two events, the current event is assumed to be user-triggered.

-- `highVelocity` - Events with high `wheelDelta` usually decay quickly.
-If `wheelDelta` is above this threshold and doesn't decrease, it's assumed to be user-triggered.

 - `increasingDeltasThreshold` - If `wheelDelta` has been increasing for this amount of consecutive events, the current event is assumed to be user-triggered.

 ## What problem does it solve?